ArduPilot/ardupilot_wiki/common/source/docs/common-imu-notch-filtering.rst

 As of firmware version 4.5 and later, a better method has been developed using continuous raw IMU data, if the autopilot is H7-based, and using a new web based tool. :ref:`This method is now preferred <common-raw-imu-logging>`.

+.. note:: if you see two noise peaks close together, it may be that your copter has significant yaw imbalance.
+See the :ref:`Yaw Imbalance section <copter:yaw_imbalance>`.

 .. _notch_harmonics: